BlackYoup/hddparser/README.md

 		node app.js

 and it will output all of your files.
-(You may use sudo to read system files)
+(You may have to be root or run it with admin privileges to display all files)

-##### Why don't use asynchronous functions and callbacks ?
-It's the power of node !!

-Well, yes but asynchronous wouldn't keep the file parsing order, simple as that.